rspace-os/figshare-client-java/README.md

 # figshare-client-java
 Java bindings to Figshare API

-This project uses Spring-REST and Spring Social to provide a Java client to the Figshare API.
+This project uses Spring-REST to provide a Java client to the Figshare API.

 It is not complete, but supports basic Article operations and File upload.

 ### Installing into a Maven repository